-First lesson about units: What units are, how they can help, and how to convert between unit systems.
-Get the chapter and sample problems that go with this video:
+First lesson about units: What are units, how they can help, and how to convert between unit systems.
+Be sure to get your free worksheet that goes with this video.

 Here’s my Physics Done Right lesson about units.
 Learning about units is a great place to start learning about physics.
 In this lesson, I’ll tell you why we need to learn about units, how they can help you, and most importantly, how to calculate unit conversions.
 I’ll show you my method for doing a unit conversion and we’ll work several examples.
 Let’s get started.